Complete solution for your Young Apprentice Program

 1 time a week | 1 time a week |

-Frequency of weekly meetings via study platform |
+Frequency of weekly meetings for the final course |

 Last 7 meetings | Last 7 meetings |